 If you are healthy, you're usually not at a major risk from smoke.
 Still, it's a good idea to avoid breathing smoke if you can help it.
-Smoke is made up of a complex mixture of gasses and fine particles produced when wood and other organic matter burn.
+Smoke is made up of a complex mixture of gases and fine particles produced when wood and other organic matter burn.
 The biggest health threat from smoke comes from fine particles.
 These microscopic particles can get into your eyes and respiratory system where they can cause health problems such as burning eyes, runny nose, and illnesses such as bronchitis.
 Fine particles can also aggravate chronic heart and lung diseases and are even linked to premature deaths in people with these conditions.
 People with existing health conditions, such as asthma or emphysema or existing heart conditions, may want to take reasonable precautions such as staying indoors or going out of the area during the burn.
-You can download more information from the U.S. Environmental Protection
+You can download more information from the AirNow website about how smoke from fires can affect your health at the following link: